peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Return Value:</b>

 A string representation of this object.
-The value is converted to decimal nd the decimal form of this number's value is returned.
+The value is converted to decimal and the decimal form of this number's value is returned.